 Granola: Homemade vs. Store Bought

-You can certainly buy store bought granola to make life easier, but pay close attention to the ingredient labels.
+You can certainly buy store-bought granola to make life easier but pay close attention to the ingredient labels.
 What is in it?
 How much sugar is in there?

-I also notice a huge difference between eating a store-bought granola with added protein vs. eating homemade granola with the protein that comes from the oats, pumpkin seeds, and nuts.
+I also notice a huge difference between eating store-bought granola with added protein vs. eating homemade granola with the protein that comes from the oats, pumpkin seeds, and nuts.
 When eating store-bought granola with added protein I definitely feel very full right away, but it leaves me with this feeling of being "fake full".
 I much prefer protein from whole ingredients.
 It's more satisfying and longer lasting.
 But, realistically it's not always in the cards to be making your own granola every week.
 Our schedules get too full for that at times.
 When time allows, look around in the different grocery stores for the best (most whole ingredients, least additives) granola to add to your breakfast.

 Raspberry Smoothie Bowl